 What’s the Recipe for Building a $3 Million Dollar Agency With NO Employees?

+Are you often dreaming of being the proud owner of a $3 million dollar agency?
 Today’s Agency Master Class guest is Julian Stubbs, Co-Founder and CEO of Up There, Everywhere.
 He and his partner are the innovators that dreamt up the concept of a global, cloud-based agency and made it a reality.

 Wait, There Aren’t Any Employees?